grvsinha998/grvsinha998/README.md

 ### 👋 Hi there, I am Gaurav Sinha!
 ###### :mortar_board: BE/B.Tech, EEE from VIT Vellore | 2020

+**Automation Test Engineer**
->Skilled **Python Developer** with experience in `Robot Framework` & `Selenium`.
-Other than this, I have developed multiple ML based solutions to support several business activities at Schneider Electric.
+>I have developed multiple ML based solutions to support several business activities at Schneider Electric.
 I also have **5 years** of experience as a graphic designer with expertise in UI design, Social media content creation and Branding & Visual Identity.

 ******************************************************